OISF/suricata/doc/userguide/rules/header-keywords.rst

 (data)-bytes send by the other side of the TCP-connection.
 In most occasions every packet of a TCP connection has an ACK flag after the first SYN and a ack-number which increases with the receipt of every new data-byte.
-The ack-keyword can be used in a signature to check for a specific TCP acknowledgement number.
+The ack keyword can be used in a signature to check for a specific TCP acknowledgement number.

 Format of ack::